Icinga/icinga2/doc/3-monitoring-basics.md

 #### <a id="mail-host-notification"></a> mail-host-notification

+The `mail-host-notification` NotificationCommand object uses the example notification script located in `/etc/icinga2/scripts/mail-host-notification.sh`.

-A quick overview of the arguments that can be used.
+Here is a quick overview of the arguments that can be used.
 See also [host runtime macros](3-monitoring-basics.md#-host-runtime-macros) for further information.